Home / Compare Energy / How to read your electri…

 An electricity supply for specific appliances, such as hot water systems and underfloor heating, are separately-metered at a lower rate.
 These appliances are often used during off-peak times (e.g. overnight) and are typically large, energy-guzzling systems, so a controlled load tariff ensures that their energy usage doesn’t inflate your standard home bill.

-Below the meter details and usage, you’ll find any discounts, fees and concessions (if applicable) that may help you save on your electricity bill.
+Located below the meter details and usage on your bill, you’ll find any discounts, fees and concessions or rebate (if applicable) that may help you save on your electricity bill.
 Some common items in this category may include:

 If you’ve recently moved to a new house, there may be a connection fee added to your first bill.
-This is a one-off fee charged by the distributor for connecting a property to power.
+This is a one-off fee charged by the distributor for connecting power to the property or conducting a first meter read.
 If you’ve switched plans or retailers since your last bill, you won’t be charged for this as your home will already have been connected.

-If you have solar, the solar feed-in tariff (an amount you get for exporting excess electricity back to the grid) will also be included in this section.
+If you have solar, the solar feed-in tariff (is a rate that is credited to your account for exporting excess electricity back to the grid) will also be included in this section.
 This will be reflected as a credit on your electricity bill.

 With a natural gas bill, your usage will be calculated in megajoules (MJ), or units if you live in Western Australia.
 Natural gas bills are detailed in the much same way electricity bills are, but we’ll break down a typical natural gas bill and how LPG differs from being connected to the pipeline.